Alicia Ariffin, Head of People and Culture at SteelEye in the Financial Technologist

 In the Q4 issue of the Financial Technologist, SteelEye's Alicia Ariffin provides her thoughts on how to manage culture within a start-up and create a happy, engaged and motivated workforce.
 We have summarised some of the main takeaways below.
-You can read the full version on page 21 here.

 When starting a company, a common challenge many will face is the lack of brand awareness and track record to support the sales process, particularly in the early days of the business.
 As with any product or solution, consumers get a sense of security from recognising the brand they are buying from - which can take years to build up.

 To compensate for limited brand recognition as a start-up, it is important to build a team with a wide network and a good reputation in the industry that can carry the reliability, integrity and credibility of the company before the brand is able to speak for itself.